The Serengeti Plain: Fallacies that aren’t fallacies

 People tend to follow the actions of a larger group.

-Your product and company should be different in some way that your target customers believe makes you the absolute best choice.
+Your product and company should be different in some way that your target customers believe makes you the best in the world (for them).

 But in every other way, surprises are bad.
 I don’t want to have to calculate the bottom-line price in a unique pricing model, or decode the bizarre controls you created because you didn’t want to use menubars, or decipher non-standard icons for things like “copy” and “paste” because you wanted to be creative.

 Adhering to norms provides safety, understanding, control, and ease.
-Those are all desirable qualities in products and companies, except in the very few places where you make a genuine improvement on the status quo.
+Those are all desirable qualities in products and companies, except in the very few places where you make a genuine improvement.

 Status Quo Bias